ARM-software/sbsa-acs/README.md

 ## Security implication
 Arm Enterprise ACS test suite may run at higher privilege level.
 An attacker may utilize these tests as a means to elevate privilege which can potentially reveal the platform security assets.
 To prevent the leakage of secure information, it is strongly recommended that the ACS test suite is run only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.

+## Limitations
+Validating the compliance of certain PCIe rules defined in the SBSA specification requires the PCIe end-point to generate specific stimulus during the runtime of the test.
+Examples of such stimulus are  P2P, PASID, ATC, etc. The tests that requires these stimuli are grouped together in the exerciser module.
+The exerciser layer is an abstraction layer that enables the integration of hardware capable of generating such stimuli to the test framework.
+The details of the hardware or Verification IP which enable these exerciser tests are platform specific and are beyond the scope of this document.

+ - Some PCIe and Exerciser test are dependent on PCIe features supported by the test system.
+   Please fill the required API's with test system information.
+   - pal_pcie_p2p_support : If the test system PCIe supports peer to peer transaction.
+   - pal_pcie_is_cache_present : If the test system supports PCIe address translation cache.
+   - pal_pcie_get_legacy_ir_map : Fill system legacy irq map.
+   Below exerciser capabilities are required by exerciser test.
+   - MSI-X interrupt generation.
+   - Incoming Transaction Monitoring(order, type).
+   - Initiating transacions from and to the exerciser.
+   - Ability to check on BDF and register address seen for each configuration address along with access type.

 ## License
 SBSA ACS is distributed under Apache v2.0 License.